samturner/btcmarkets_dca/README.md

 ### Getting Started

+1. Run `npm install` to ensure dependencies are installed.

-1. Get your API keys for BTCMarkets and add them to `keys.json`.
+2. Get your API keys for BTCMarkets and add them to `keys.json`.
 DO NOT PUBLISH YOUR KEYS ANYWHERE.

-2. Update the variables in the customisation section to match your investment strategy.
+3. Update the variables in the customisation section to match your investment strategy.
 It's best to test this with a very small `DAILY_SPEND` first.

-3. Run with `node buy.js`.
+4. Run with `node buy.js`.
 To keep the script running indefinitely you can use something like [Forever](https://github.com/foreverjs/forever).

 ### Customisation